zacqoo/Palette-Experiment/README.md

 ### Task

-I try to adapted the code for the following dataset:
+I try to adapt the code for the following dataset:
 TenGeoP-SARwv (Wang Chen, 2018) in which we have above 50000 images

 ## Results